DevExpress/devextreme-documentation/concepts/05 UI Components/Toast/00 Getting Started with Toast/05 Display a Toast notification/10 Show and Hide the Toast.md

 When you need to show a notification in Angular, Vue, or React, you can use one of the **notify** methods described in the section above.
-If you want to customize Toast content, bind the [visible](/api-reference/10%20UI%20Components/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxToast/Configuration/#visible') property of the Toast component to a component (Button in the example) property.
+If you want, for example, to customize Toast content, bind the [visible](/api-reference/10%20UI%20Components/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxToast/Configuration/#visible') property of the Toast component to a component (Button in the example) property.
 After that, you can change this property to show or hide the Toast notification.

+The example below shows how you can show and hide the Toast component without the content customization.
+To learn how to customize Toast content, refer to the section below.

 ---
 ##### Angular